 Everybody needs an exit strategy.
 Big business abounds with over-stuffed binders containing all the important details.
 The mightiest of militaries maneuvers through theirs with the utmost precision, patience and a little politics.
-Oh, and let’s not forget those fortune-telling personal financial planners that reassure us time and time again that ours is absolutely air tight.
+Oh, and let’s not forget those fortune-telling personal financial planners that reassure us time and time again that our retirement strategy is absolutely air tight.

 By definition an exit strategy is a plan for removing oneself from a difficult situation if it arises.
 Well, guess what, we have a situation!
 The escalating number of idle, overweight and outdoor-deprived children in America and throughout the world is staggering.
-Indoor sedentary trends, inadequate exercise and poor nutrition are the primary culprits.
+Indoor sedentary trends, inadequate exercise and environmental indifference are the primary culprits.

-Play and consistently connecting a child to the outdoors has been shown to improve achievements in physical, social, emotional, and educational development as well as encourage life-long environmental advocacy yet many children today are spending less time exercising and outdoors and more time tethered to the TV, computer, or engrossed in video games and other electronic traps.
-With these broader implications of sustained indoor sedentary behavior coming to light, we need to move the focus of the fix from not only managing a child’s weight but an overall healthy lifestyle that includes daily outdoor engagement.
+Outside activity and consistently connecting a child to the outdoors has been shown to improve achievements in physical, social, emotional, and educational development as well as encourage life-long environmental advocacy yet many children today are spending less time exercising and outdoors and more time tethered to the TV, computer, or engrossed in video games and other electronic traps.
+With these broader implications of sustained indoor sedentary behavior are coming to light, we need to move the focus of the fix from not only managing a child’s weight but an overall healthy lifestyle that includes daily outdoor engagement and environmental stewardship.

 A report from the American Academy of Pediatrics (AAP) says free and unstructured play is healthy and - in fact - essential for helping children reach important social, emotional, and cognitive developmental milestones as well as helping them manage stress and become resilient.
 The report, "The Importance of Play in Promoting Healthy Child Development and Maintaining Strong Parent-Child Bonds," is written in defense of play and in response to forces threatening free play and unscheduled time.